Porch Daydreamer

 • 5 hanging ferns

 Once it starts getting above 85°F, I move to watering every day, but still for 4 minutes.
-I have NEVER noticed a change in my water bill!

 Check your system at least every other week on manual to make sure it is running properly!